-- 1 tbsp molasses (optional)
+- 1 Tablespoon molasses (optional)

-- 1 tsp vanilla
+- 1 teaspoon vanilla extract

-- 1 tsp apple cider vinegar or lemon juice
+- 1 teaspoon apple cider vinegar or lemon juice

-- Preheat oven to 375F.
-Grease or line a bread pan.
+- Preheat oven to 350 F. Grease or line a bread pan.
 I used a smaller 8×4 so that the bread would rise higher.
-A 9×5 works as well.
+A 9×5 pan may also be used.
 See notes.

-- Remove from pan and slice to serve.
-Or keep for future.
+- Remove from oven and let cool for 15 minutes.
+Remove from pan and slice to serve.
+Or keep in fridge until ready to serve.
 Wrap in foil and keep in fridge or freezer.
-See notes

 Keeps well in fridge for 7-10 days or freezer for 6 weeks.
 If you are using a 9×5 pan, the bread will bake faster.